The Case for Time in Causal DAGs: Time in Causal DAGs

-\paragraph{Putting it all together.} On the basis of the objects introduced and summarized in \cref{tab:objects}, we can now formalize a composite variable $\Xt$ that can refer to a quantity at a single time point, or to a mix or aggregation of quantities at several time points.
+\paragraph{Putting it all together} On the basis of the objects introduced and summarized in \cref{tab:objects}, we can now formalize a composite variable $\Xt$ that can refer to a quantity at a single time point, or to a random selection or aggregation of quantities at multiple time points.

 For any valid $k_x$ and any distribution of $\T_x$, we define the composite causal variable